SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Folks who just want to get shit done

-Go to the Releases Section of the Application, download the ZIP file, exact it, Modify the settings inside appsettings.json, Run the Executable (EXE in case of Windows, application will be named as CoWin.Core ).
+Go to the Releases Section of the Application, download the ZIP file of the latest release for your Operating System, extract it, Modify the settings inside appsettings.json, Run the Executable (EXE in case of Windows, application will be named as CoWin.Core ).

 ### How to Get User Specific Information for appsettings.json